 Companies House rules (registered office)

-- Be located in the correct UK jurisdiction
+- Be located in the correct jurisdiction (England & Wales, Scotland, or Northern Ireland, matching where the company is registered)

 HMRC correspondence